-1. Base Salary - CEO base salary, which forms a part of total compensation, is reviewed and recommended by the Compensation Committee for approval by the Board.
-Base salaries for NEO besides the CEO, are recommended by the CEO and reviewed and approved by the Compensation Committee.
+1. Base Salary - Base salary for the CEO, which forms a part of total compensation, is reviewed and recommended by the Compensation Committee for approval by the Board.
+Base salaries for each NEO besides the CEO, are recommended by the CEO and reviewed and approved by the Compensation Committee.

-In determining individual base salaries, management and the Compensation Committee take into consideration data from compensation surveys encompassing high technology companies of similar revenue in British Columbia, individual circumstances that may include the scope of an executive's position, the executive's relevant competencies or experience, and retention risk.
+In determining individual base salaries, management and the Compensation Committee take into consideration data from compensation surveys encompassing high technology companies of similar revenue in British Columbia and elsewhere, individual circumstances that may include the scope of an executive's position, the executive's relevant competencies or experience, and retention risk.
 The Compensation Committee also takes into consideration the financial performance of Carmanah as well as the individual performance of the executive.

-2. Non-equity incentives - the current non-equity incentive, or variable profit sharing plan helps to align shareholder and employee interests.
+2. Non-equity Incentives - The current non-equity incentive, or variable profit sharing plan helps to align shareholder and employee interests.
 The plan pays out based on the Company's achievement of its profitability targets, more specifically its targeted adjusted earnings before interest, taxes, depreciation, and amortization ("EBITDA") for the year.
 EBITDA is earnings before interest, taxes, depreciation and amortization.
-Adjusted EBITDA normalizes EBITDA for non-reoccurring or non-cash items, such as stock compensation, non-cash write offs, merger and acquisition costs, and other unusual items.
+Adjusted EBITDA normalizes EBITDA for non-reoccurring or non-cash items, such as stock compensation, non-cash write offs, merger and acquisition costs, foreign exchange gains and losses and other unusual items.
 If the target adjusted EBITDA is achieved, the target variable compensation will be paid.
-If the company overachieves its variable compensation target, up to double the variable compensation target may be paid.
-Targets and thresholds are set by the board of directors on an annual basis and are adjusted to factor in acquisitions as necessary.
+If Carmanah overachieves its variable compensation target, up to double the variable compensation target may be paid.
+Targets and thresholds are set by the Board on an annual basis and are adjusted to factor in acquisitions as necessary.

-All payments under the plan are discretionary and are subject to approval by the Board of Directors once the year-end financial statements have been approved.
-For 2014, the Company's target adjusted EBITDA was \$1,064K.
-Actual results achieved were \$3,471K.
+All payments under the plan are discretionary and are subject to approval by the Board once the year-end financial statements have been approved.

-3. Equity Incentives - the equity incentives of Carmanah's executive compensation program are designed to: (i) align the interests of Carmanah's key employees and its Shareholders; (ii) focus management on developing and successfully implementing the strategy of Carmanah; (iii) foster the retention of key executive management; and (iv) attract high performing, high caliber individuals to Carmanah.
+3. Equity Incentives - The equity incentives of Carmanah's executive compensation program are designed to: (i) align the interests of Carmanah's key employees and its Shareholders; (ii) focus management on developing and successfully implementing the strategy of Carmanah; (iii) foster the retention of key executive management; and (iv) attract high performing, high caliber individuals to Carmanah.